larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Administrators may amend or rescind actions, including those taken by members of the moderation team **after** they have consulted with that team.

-  For a working group, chairs are by default the administrators.
+  For a WG, chairs are by default the administrators.
 They may delegate this responsibility in the same vein as {{Section 6.4 of RFC2418}}
 but they must always accept, acknowledge, and keep track of complaints of disruptive behavior.